WinC3/project-one/README.md

 **Code**: MIT License - see LICENSE file for details.
 The source code can be used for any purpose, including commercial applications.

-**Pre-trained Models**: Models trained on the MAESTRO dataset are restricted to **non-commercial use only** due to dataset licensing terms.
+**Pre-trained Models**: Models trained on the MAESTRO dataset are restricted to **non-commercial use only** due to dataset licensing terms ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).
 For commercial applications, you must train your own models using commercially-licensed data.

 ## Citation